kcang2/CS149/asst1/README.md

   __SIMD: 7.96, Multi-core: 51.86__
 2. Modify the contents of the array values to improve the relative speedup of the ISPC implementations.
 Describe a very-good-case input that __maximizes speedup over the sequential version of the code__ and report the resulting speedup achieved (for both the with- and without-tasks ISPC implementations).
 Does your modification improve SIMD speedup?
   Does it improve multi-core speedup (i.e., the benefit of moving from ISPC without-tasks to ISPC with tasks)?
 Please explain why.
+__Both SIMD & Multicore experience speedups of 12x and 73x, respectively.
+This is due to the fact that fixed inputs of 2.999f take the longest for the serial implementation to converge.
+Basically, both SIMD & multicore were made to "look good" by making the serial implementation "look bad".__
 3. Construct a very-bad-case input for `sqrt` that __minimizes speedup for ISPC with no tasks__.
 Describe this input, describe why you chose it, and report the resulting relative performance of the ISPC implementations.
 What is the reason for the loss in efficiency?
     __(keep in mind we are using the `--target=avx2` option for ISPC, which generates 8-wide SIMD instructions)__.
+__Using fixed inputs of 1.0f, both SIMD and multicore have speedups of only ~2x.
+This is because the square-root of 1.0f is easy for the serial implementation to converge (within 1 iteration, as shown in the graph) as the initial guess was initialized to 1.0f.
+Thus, the ISPC-based implementations cannot provide much speedup since the serial implementation is already so fast.__
 4.  _Extra Credit: (up to 2 points)_ Write your own version of the `sqrt` function manually using AVX2 intrinsics.
 To get credit your implementation should be nearly as fast (or faster) than the binary